civican/legisinfo/44-1/bills/C-5/bill_text.md

 if the subject matter of the offence is a substance included in Schedule I or II, is guilty of an indictable offence and liable to imprisonment for life;

-> **Explanatory Note**:
-> Relevant portion of subsection 5(3):
-> *Existing Text*:
-> > Every person who contravenes subsection (1) or (2)
-> > if the subject matter of the offence is a substance included in Schedule I or II, is guilty of an indictable offence and liable to imprisonment for life, and
-> > to a minimum punishment of imprisonment for a term of one year if
-> > the person committed the offence for the benefit of, at the direction of or in association with a criminal organization, as defined in subsection 467.1(1) of the `Criminal Code`,
-> > the person used or threatened to use violence in committing the offence,
-> > the person carried, used or threatened to use a weapon in committing the offence, or
-> > the person was convicted of a designated substance offence, or had served a term of imprisonment for a designated substance offence, within the previous 10 years, or
-> > to a minimum punishment of imprisonment for a term of two years if
-> > the person committed the offence in or near a school, on or near school grounds or in or near any other public place usually frequented by persons under the age of 18 years,
-> > the person committed the offence in a prison, as defined in section 2 of the `Criminal Code`, or on its grounds, or
-> > the person used the services of a person under the age of 18 years, or involved such a person, in committing the offence;

 ### Section 16

 Paragraphs 6(3)(a) and (a.1) of the Act are replaced by the following:

 if the subject matter of the offence is a substance included in Schedule I or II, is guilty of an indictable offence and liable to imprisonment for life;

-> **Explanatory Note**:
-> Relevant portion of subsection 6(3):
-> *Existing Text*:
-> > Every person who contravenes subsection (1) or (2)
-> > if the subject matter of the offence is a substance included in Schedule I in an amount that is not more than one kilogram, or in Schedule II, is guilty of an indictable offence and liable to imprisonment for life, and to a minimum punishment of imprisonment for a term of one year if
-> > the offence is committed for the purposes of trafficking,
-> > the person, while committing the offence, abused a position of trust or authority, or
-> > the person had access to an area that is restricted to authorized persons and used that access to commit the offence;
-> > if the subject matter of the offence is a substance included in Schedule I in an amount that is more than one kilogram, is guilty of an indictable offence and liable to imprisonment for life and to a minimum punishment of imprisonment for a term of two years;

 ### Section 17